 - Return in two weeks.

 Experiment is still under way.”
 (Accompanying drawing shoes a tennis shoe with mushrooms growing out of it.)
 Looks silly but awesome right?
 Budding scientists will surely find plenty to laugh aloud in this book, along with new ideas for experiments to perform on their own.

-The other highlight about the book is that this is a girl doing science, wearing her pink goggles and gloves, and her lab coat.
 Each experiment is unique and though we could guess on the results we enjoyed reading and kept on laughing throughout the book.
 Illustration along with the mix photographs and drawing makes the book more appealing

 An awesome “must read” books for the budding scientist and to be read in the classrooms too.
 Any young scientist will love this book, at the same time if your kid is already inquisitive, curious, insatiable, and you have had enough, then probably you can hide this book as this might create new ideas in them 🙂 (just kidding).
 This is an hilarious book for the kids ages 4-8!!

 “It was funny and humorous and I loved the experiments and the pictures in the book.
 Would like to experiment on something with the things available from the home”, she said.
 And as a mother I was very happy on hearing her say so.

 Where to Buy

 The book is available across all online book shops including Amazon.com (for the US) and Amazon.co.uk (for the UK).
 It was also available in local book depositories.
 You can also try checking at your local book store.
 I just wish you look to find it in stock.

 Check out our other book reviews:

 - Another awesome book about female role models Ivy + Bean Break the Fossil Record.